 What to do: It’s not uncommon for friendships to develop at work, but don’t expect it to happen with everybody.
 Unless you have reason to do otherwise, treat your superiors, colleagues and subordinates like professionals, not like drinking buddies.

 What it really says: You’re not a professional who thinks about the future.

 What to do: As much as you dream of telling off your boss or co-workers after you’ve handed in your resignation, restrain yourself.
 People change jobs, companies merge – someone you dissed in the past may end up being your boss down the road.

 9. Bad Habit: Always being the funny one.

-What you think: “People love me.”
+Common Thought: “People love me.”